aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

 For advanced users, you can add these fields to your cluster configuration file if you have special needs to do so.

 While there are fields that apply to all provisioned operating systems, actions are specific to each operating system.
-Examples below describe actions for Ubuntu and Bottlerocket operating systems.
+Examples below describe actions for Ubuntu operating systems.

 ### template.global_timeout